 - a.
 District/School Labels have a stripe across the top of the label. - b.
 When using District/School Labels, it is imperative that the student's name, birth date, and PAsecureID are bubbled exactly as they appear in PIMS prior to administering the assessment.
-All other applicable demographic information on page 2 of the answer booklet should also be completed in the event that the student demographic information provided on the booklet does not match to a PIMS file.
+All other applicable demographic information on page 2 of the answer booklet or combined test/answer booklet should also be completed in the event that the student demographic information provided on the booklet does not match to a PIMS file.

 - c.
-Items 4 through 7 on page 3 of the answer booklets must be completed by school personnel for all assessed students who used an accommodation. - d.
+Items 4 through 7 on page 3 of the answer or combined test/answer booklets must be completed by school personnel for all assessed students who used an accommodation. - d.
 Do not use labels from another school or another year.
 If you need more labels, submit an Additional Materials Request through the DRC INSIGHT portal.